 In March 2015, OPG's Board of Directors approved a project to construct the Peter Sutherland Sr. GS, a new 28 MW hydroelectric station on the New Post Creek near its outlet to the Abitibi River, with a budget of \$300 million.
-The station was constructed through PSS Generating Station LP (PSS), a partnership between OPG and Coral Rapids Power Corporation (CRP), a wholly owned subsidiary of the Taykwa Tagamou Nation.
+The station was constructed through PSS Generating Station LP (PSS), a partnership between OPG and Coral Rapids Power Corporation (CRP), a wholly-owned subsidiary of the Taykwa Tagamou Nation.

 In March 2017, final testing and commissioning of the turbine and generator units were successfully completed and both units were declared substantially complete.
-On March 31, 2017, the project received a permit from the Ontario Ministry of the Environment and Climate Change (MOECC) to take water for operations to allow the station to operate commercially.
-This in-service date was well ahead of the originally planned schedule of the first half of 2018.
+On March 31, 2017, the project received a permit from the Ontario Ministry of the Environment and Climate Change, now known as the Ministry of the Environment, Conservation and Parks (MECP), to take water for operations to allow the station to operate commercially.
+This in-service date was ahead of the originally planned schedule of the first half of 2018.
 The project's schedule had been accelerated to take advantage of favourable weather conditions.
-The project is expected to close below the approved budget of \$300 million.
-Project close-out activities are in progress.
-The Peter Sutherland Sr. GS is included in the Contracted Generation Portfolio segment.
+The Peter Sutherland Sr. GS is included in the Contracted and Other Generation segment.